MicrosoftDocs/nav-content/dynamics-nav-app/sales-how-to-combine-shipments-on-a-single-invoice.md

 ---
-    title: How to Combine Shipments on a Single Invoice
+    title: How to Combine Shipments on a Single Invoice | Microsoft Docs
     description: If you want to invoice more than one shipment at a time, you can use the combined shipments feature.
+    services: project-madeira
+    documentationcenter: ''
     author: SorenGP

-    ms.prod: "dynamics-nav-2017"
+    ms.service: dynamics365-financials
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na